 Exploring further, they soon discover a huge cavern with prehistoric beasts and a vast inland sea.
 The ceiling is lit by some unknown means, allowing for vegetation, such as algae, ferns, and more, shades of Jules Verne‘s Journey to the Center of the Earth.
 The explorers encounter large pterodactyls, brontosaurus, and others large and small.
 Further, they find a race of “frogmen,” humanoids obviously descendant from lizards.
 In exploring, they run afoul of the frogmen, and also discover this inland deep is threatened by a volcano.
-Sadly the frogmen, in their attacks on the group makes things worse.
-The group is able to escape, but did any of this world remain?
+Sadly, the frogmen, in their attacks on the group, make things worse.
+The group is able to escape, but does any of this world remain?
 Who knows.

 Overall, I found this an interesting story, almost a variant of Verne’s story.

-In additional to this, to round out this volume, we get another of Tooker’s stories, “The Ray of Eternity,” which was covered featured in Amazing Stories.
+In addition to this, to round out this volume, we get another of Tooker’s stories, “The Ray of Eternity,” which was cover featured in Amazing Stories.
 The cover artwork and story artwork are included.

 This is a nice addition to Armchair Fiction’s lost-world/lost-race series.